jdhitsolutions/PSScriptTools/docs/Get-TypeConstructor.md

 ### -TypeName

-Specify a .NET type name like DateTime
+Specify a .NET type name like DateTime.
+Beginning with version 3.2.0 you can also specify a value like [DateTime] or [System.IO.FileInfo].

 ```yaml
 Type: Type